Mr. William (Bill) A. Baker, Jr.

 |Charles W. Schulze, CPA|

-Mr. Schulze is a retired shareholder in the regional accounting and consulting firm of Elliott Davis Decosimo.
-He currently is a consultant to the firm in business forensics.
+Mr. Schulze is a retired shareholder in a regional accounting and consulting firm.
+He currently practices in the Financial Forensic area as an investigator and an expert in financial forensics.
 He is a past Distinguished Lecturer at the University of Georgia.
 He is a former President of the SC Association of CPAs and a former member and chairman of the SC Board of Accountancy.
-Active throughout his career with many non-profit boards, Mr. Schulze received both the SC Association of CPAs and the American Institute of CPAs public service awards.
-He and his wife Sarah have two children.
+He and his wife, Sarah live in Greenwood and have two daughters.

 |G. Murrell Smith, Sr., M.D.|